 Compliance and Enforcement

+10.1.
 Applicable regulated entity permit conditions: The obligation of regulated entities to comply with all conditions, duties, and requirements for which they are responsible, including the liability for permit non-compliance resulting from an insufficient credit balance.

+10.2.
 Requirements at discharge point: Regulated entities’ obligation to monitor their point(s) of discharge at required intervals to ensure compliance with near-field regulations and other applicable laws and regulations.

-Adaptive management: Trading programs may incorporate new information on protocols, credit quantification methodologies, and other quality standards as developed.

-Effectiveness monitoring: Trading programs may design a monitoring program to determine the program’s overall effectiveness at improving water quality.
+This section will also discuss how permittees report the use of credits in their Discharge Monitoring Reports, and how agencies will review and confirm those credits.

+10.3.
 Non-compliance with credit generation standards: Responsibility for site rehabilitation in situations where a project site is out of compliance with applicable standards due to site degradation or force majeure events, including the mechanisms for allocating the cost of project rehabilitation (e.g. allocated between parties via contract).

+10.4.
 Notice and opportunity to remedy non-compliance: The process for addressing and remedying non-compliance with a project standard.